Ohio primaries may signal mood of 2022 midterm race

 After the stinging defeat of one of his endorsed congressional candidates in Texas last week, former President Donald Trump's sway as a kingmaker among Republicans is being tested in central Ohio's 15th Congressional District.

-He has endorsed coal lobbyist Mike Carey from among a formidable field of 11 GOP primary contenders for the seat vacated by Republican Steve Stivers in May, while Stivers has backed one of three sitting lawmakers in the race — state Rep. Jeff LaRe — for the job.
+He has endorsed coal lobbyist Mike Carey from among a formidable field of 11 GOP primary contenders for the seat vacated by Republican Steve Stivers in May.
+Stivers has backed one of three sitting lawmakers in the race — state Rep. Jeff LaRe — for the job.

-The GOP field also includes state Sens.
-Stephanie Kunze and Bob Peterson, who each have garnered some key endorsements.
-Ohio Senate President Larry Obhof put his support behind Peterson on Monday.

-On the Democratic side, state Rep. Allison Russo, a health policy expert, faces Greg Betts, a former Army officer and decorated combat veteran, for the nomination.

 In the Cleveland area, progressives and Democratic centrists are in fierce competition for the 11th Congressional District seat formerly held by Rep. Marcia Fudge, a Democrat appointed as President Joe Biden's housing chief in March.